DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 ## Introduction

-In this lesson we discuss uncertainty in the estimates of the slope and y-intercept for a regression line.
+In this chapter we discuss uncertainty in the estimates of the slope and y-intercept for a regression line.
 This will allow us to perform inference and predictions.
-Just as we identified standard errors for point estimates in previous lessons, we first discuss standard errors for these new estimates.
-This lesson is a classical lesson in the sense that we will be using the normal distribution.
+Just as we identified standard errors for point estimates in previous chapters, we first discuss standard errors for these new estimates.
+This chapter is a classical chapter in the sense that we will be using the normal distribution.
 We will assume that the errors are normally distributed with constant variance.
-Later in the course, we will relax these assumptions.
+Later in the book, we will relax these assumptions.

 ### Regression

-Last lesson, we introduced linear models using the simple linear regression model:
+Last chapter, we introduced linear models using the simple linear regression model:
 $$
 Y=\beta_0+\beta_1X+e
 $$

-where here we assume the error term follows a normal distribution with mean 0 and constant standard deviation $\sigma$.
+where now we assume the error term follows a normal distribution with mean 0 and constant standard deviation $\sigma$.
 Using the method of least squares, which does not require the assumption of normality, we obtain estimates of $\beta_0$ and $\beta_1$:
 $$
 \hat{\beta}_1 = {\sum x_i y_i - n\bar{x}\bar{y} \over \sum x_i^2 -n\bar{x}^2}
 $$